FOREX-Yen skids to 20-mth low vs dollar after Japan LDP victory

 Strategists at Barclays recommend maintaining long positions in three-month dollar/yen call options, due to the impending stronger mandate for the BOJ to target higher inflation.

-But some other analysts and market participants warned the yen may be poised for a short-term rebound, as Abe’s actions are likely to fall short of his tough talk, at least in the short term, and the BOJ’s easing steps are expected to trail those of the U.S. Federal Reserve for now.
+But some other analysts and market participants warned the yen may be poised for a rebound, as Abe’s actions are likely to fall short of his tough talk, at least in the short term, and the BOJ’s easing steps are expected to trail those of the U.S. Federal Reserve.

 At its policy meeting last week, the U.S. Federal Reserve announced a new round of monetary stimulus and took the unprecedented step of indicating interest rates would remain near zero until unemployment falls to at least 6.5 percent, a long way from the 7.7 percent currently.